paradedb/paradedb/README.md

 ParadeDB collects anonymous telemetry to help us understand how many people are using the project.
 You can opt out of telemetry by setting `PARADEDB_TELEMETRY` to `false` or by unsetting the variable.

-#### ParadeDB Helm Chart
+### Helm Chart

 ParadeDB is also available for Kubernetes via our Helm chart.
 You can find our Helm chart in the [ParadeDB Helm Chart GitHub repository](https://github.com/paradedb/helm-charts) or download it directly from [Artifact Hub](https://artifacthub.io/packages/helm/paradedb/paradedb).

-#### ParadeDB Extension(s)
+### ParadeDB Cloud

-To install the ParadeDB extension(s) manually within an existing self-hosted Postgres, see the extension(s)' README.
-We strongly recommend using the ParadeDB Docker image, which is optimized for running search in Postgres.

-If you are self-hosting Postgres and are interested in ParadeDB, please [contact the ParadeDB team](mailto:hello@paradedb.com) and we'll be happy to help!
+At the moment, ParadeDB is not available as a managed cloud service.
+If you are interested in a ParadeDB Cloud service, please let us know by joining our [waitlist](https://paradedb.typeform.com/to/jHkLmIzx).

 ## Support